JuliaQX/QXTools.jl/README.md

 accelerators.
 It was developed as part of the QuantEx project, one of the individual software projects of WP8 of PRACE 6IP.

 QXSim depends on a number of other Julia packages developed that were also developed as part of the QuantEx project.
-These include QXZoo which is capable of generating and manipulating quantum circuits, QXTn which features data structures and functions for manipulating tensor networks, QXGraph which implements a number of graph algorithms for finding good contraction plans and QXRun which is designed to run on large distributed clusters.
+These include QXZoo which is capable of generating and manipulating quantum circuits, QXTns which features data structures and functions for manipulating tensor networks, QXGraph which implements a number of graph algorithms for finding good contraction plans and QXRun which is designed to run on large distributed clusters.